-Greece has its few famous (and expensive) islands but there are many more islands often overlooked by tourists.
+Greece has its famous (and expensive) islands but there are many more greek islands that are often overlooked by tourists.
 Samothraki is just like that, a beautiful piece of land thrown in the North Aegean.

 You can only get to Samothraki by ferry and I recommend bringing your car or renting either a car or a scooter when you get on the island.